-0: HIRC unstable 1: HIRC stable
+- 0: HIRC unstable - 1: HIRC stable

 This bit is used to indicate whether the HIRC oscillator is stable or not.
-When the HIRCEN bit is set high to enable the HIRC oscillator or the HIRC frequency selection is changed by application program, the HIRCF bit will first be cleared to zero and then set high after the HIRC oscillator is stable.
+When the HIRCEN bit is set high to enable the HIRC oscillator, the HIRCF bit will first be cleared to zero and then set high after the HIRC oscillator is stable.